-FOR 2007 ANNUAL MEETING OF STOCKHOLDERS
+FOR 2008 ANNUAL MEETING OF STOCKHOLDERS

-To be Held on May 31, 2007
+To be Held on June 3, 2008

-April 27, 2007
+April 25, 2008

-This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors of Affiliated Managers Group, Inc. ("AMG", the "Company", "we" or "us") for use at our 2007 Annual Meeting of Stockholders to be held on Thursday, May 31, 2007 at 10:00 a.m.
+This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors of Affiliated Managers Group, Inc. ("AMG", the "Company", "we" or "us") for use at our 2008 Annual Meeting of Stockholders to be held on Tuesday, June 3, 2008 at 10:00 a.m.
 Eastern time, at our offices, 600 Hale Street, Prides Crossing, Massachusetts 01965, and at any adjournments or postponements thereof (the "Annual Meeting").
 At the Annual Meeting, stockholders will be asked to elect seven directors, ratify the selection of PricewaterhouseCoopers LLP ("PricewaterhouseCoopers") as our independent registered public accounting firm for the current fiscal year, and consider and act upon any other matters properly brought before them.

-This Proxy Statement and the accompanying notice of Annual Meeting and proxy card are first being sent to stockholders on or about April 30, 2007.
-The Board of Directors has fixed the close of business on April 24, 2007 as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting (the "Record Date").
-Only stockholders of record of the Company's Common Stock at the close of business on the Record Date will be entitled to notice of the Annual Meeting and to vote at the Annual Meeting.
-Holders of Common Stock outstanding and entitled to vote as of the close of business on the Record Date will be entitled to one vote for each share held by them.
-As of the Record Date, there were 29,790,313 shares of Common Stock outstanding and entitled to vote at the Annual Meeting.
+This Proxy Statement and the accompanying notice of Annual Meeting and proxy card are first being sent to stockholders on or about April 28, 2008.
+The Board of Directors has fixed the close of business on April 22, 2008 as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting.
+Only stockholders of record of the Company's common stock at the close of business on the record date will be entitled to notice of the Annual Meeting and to vote at the Annual Meeting.
+Holders of common stock outstanding and entitled to vote as of the close of business on the record date will be entitled to one vote for each share held by them.
+As of the record date, there were 40,629,227 shares of common stock outstanding and entitled to vote at the Annual Meeting.

-The presence, in person or by proxy, of holders of at least a majority of the total number of shares of Common Stock outstanding and entitled to vote at the Annual Meeting is necessary to constitute a quorum for the transaction of business at the Annual Meeting.
+The presence, in person or by proxy, of holders of at least a majority of the total number of shares of common stock outstanding and entitled to vote at the Annual Meeting is necessary to constitute a quorum for the transaction of business at the Annual Meeting.
 Both abstentions and broker non-votes will be counted as present in determining the presence of a quorum.
 A "broker non-vote" is a proxy from a broker or other nominee indicating that such person has not received instructions from the beneficial owner on a particular matter with respect to which the broker or other nominee does not have discretionary voting power.
 Because brokers have discretionary authority to vote on all of the matters to be acted upon at the Annual Meeting, there will be no broker non-votes.

 Directors will be elected by a plurality of votes cast, and "withheld" votes will have no effect on the outcome.
-The ratification of the selection of PricewaterhouseCoopers as our independent registered public accounting firm for the current fiscal year requires the affirmative vote of a majority of the shares of Common Stock present or represented at the Annual Meeting and entitled to vote on the proposal.
+The ratification of the selection of PricewaterhouseCoopers as our independent registered public accounting firm for the current fiscal year requires the affirmative vote of a majority of the shares of common stock present or represented at the Annual Meeting and entitled to vote on the proposal.
 Abstentions will have the effect of votes against the proposal to ratify the selection of PricewaterhouseCoopers as our independent registered public accounting firm for the current fiscal year.